Leo Cullum: The New Yorker

 Over his career with The New Yorker the magazine published 819 of his cartoons, many of which involved animals.
 His first successful entry was published on January 3, 1977, and featured a man wearing a robe at an office desk in a room filled with chickens.
 A cartoon with the caption "This island isn't big enough for two cliches" showed a school of fish attempting to crawl onto the shore of a desert island populated by a man and a lone palm tree.
 Cartoon editor Bob Mankoff called him "one of the most popular" cartoonists at The New Yorker during the 1980s and 1990s and "one of the most consistently funny cartoonists we ever had".
 Cullum's was the first cartoon included in the first illustrated issue printed after the September 11 attacks, with the caption "I thought I'd never laugh again.
 Then I saw your jacket."
 One of his most requested cartoons features a man lecturing a cat with the caption "Never, ever, think outside the box".
 His final published cartoon appeared in the issue dated October 25, 2010.

 Books

 His published books include collections about doctors and birds, with the respective punny titles of Suture Self and Tequila Mockingbird.
 Other books featured his cartoons about cats, dogs and business people.

 A resident of Malibu, California, Cullum died of cancer at the age of 68 on October 23, 2010, at Cedars-Sinai Medical Center in Los Angeles.
-He was survived by his wife, Kathy, a former flight attendant who he had met on a flight to Boston, as well as by his daughters Kaitlin Cullum and Kimberly Cullum, both of whom had been child actors.
+He was survived by his wife, Kathy, a former flight attendant whom he had met on a flight to Boston, as well as by his daughters Kaitlin Cullum and Kimberly Cullum, both of whom had been child actors.